RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: RobustSpring Dataset and Benchmark

-\para{Corruption Severity} Prior works~\cite{Hendrycks2018CommonCorruptions,Muller2023OpticalAberrations,Kar20223Dcommoncorruptions,Michaelis2019BenchmarkingRobustnessObject,Kong20233DCorruptions} defined corruptions with several levels of severity.
-Here we opt for one severity per corruption, because evaluating one scene flow model on all 20 corruptions already produces 2.1\ TB of raw data -- 1.2\ GB after subsampling, \cf~\cref{subsec:evalmetric}.
-More severity levels would overburden the evaluation resources of RobustSpring benchmark users.
+\para{Corruption Severity} Prior works~\citep{Hendrycks2018CommonCorruptions,Muller2023OpticalAberrations,Kar20223Dcommoncorruptions,Michaelis2019BenchmarkingRobustnessObject,Kong20233DCorruptions} defined corruptions with several levels of severity.
+Here, we opt for one severity per corruption, because evaluating one scene flow model on all 20 corruptions already produces 2.1\ TB of raw data -- 1.2\ GB after subsampling, \emph{cf.}~\cref{subsec:evalmetric}.
+More severity levels would overburden the evaluation resources of benchmark users.
 To balance severity across corruptions, we tune their hyperparameters until the image SSIM reaches a defined threshold.
-We generally use SSIM $\geq$ 0.7, and, because the SSIM is less sensitive to blurs than noises~\cite{hore2010image}, SSIM $\geq$ 0.2 for noises for visually similar artifact strengths.
+We generally use SSIM $\geq$ 0.7, and, because the SSIM is less sensitive to blurs than noises~\citep{hore2010image}, SSIM $\geq$ 0.2 for noises for visually similar artifact strengths.
+We conducted a focused perceptual study to validate the selection of corruption strengths and their corresponding SSIM values in RobustSpring.
+See~App.~\ref{app:ssim_user_study} for more details.
 Final SSIMs are in~\cref{tab:SSIM}.